 The merchant house is so well-preserved because of the owner who insisted that after his death everything remained the same.
 Before he died, he highlighted his demands in his will.

 Uphagen House museum not only shows us the sense of style of the owner but also his interests.
 Meticulously recreated interiors comprise of spacious red living room, dining room, cosy “insect”, “flower” and “bird” rooms.
-Those names come from beautiful paintings on wainscotting, which are actually the most valuable elements which remained from the former decor.
+Those names come from the splendid paintings on wainscotting, which are actually the most valuable elements which remained from the former decor.

 Similarly to other public museums in Gdansk, Uphagen House is closed on Mondays in low season.
 From May until the end of October the admission is free of charge on Mondays.

-8. Gdansk City Hall
+9. Gdansk City Hall

 One of the most characteristic buildings in Gdansk and another must-see in Long Market.